 6. You are intoxicated.
-While obviously drunk and disorderly passengers are routinely kicked off flights, sometimes slightly inebriated passengers are escorted off, too, as was the entire Russian Junior Hockey team in Buffalo last January.
+While obviously drunk and disorderly passengers are routinely kicked off flights, sometimes passengers who only appear inebriated (but are ‘unruly’) are escorted off, too, as was the entire Russian Junior Hockey team in Buffalo last January.

 7. You are too large.
 A 6-foot-9 man was removed from a Horizon Air flight in March after he was unable to secure a bulkhead seat with enough legroom to accommodate his long limbs.
 Also, Clerks director Kevin Smith was removed from a Southwest flight in February 2010 when he was unable to purchase two seats to accommodate his girth on a standby flight from Oakland to Burbank.
 Many airlines require passengers who are too large for a seatbelt extender to purchase two seats.